-The Manager's second sponsored fund, CC&L GVest Fund, is jointly sponsored and managed by the Manager and Connor Clark & Lunn Infrastructure Ltd., an affiliate of Connor Clark & Lunn Financial Group ("CC&L FG"), which is one of Canada's leading asset management firms with approximately \$60 billion under management.
-The following list provides a project overview the CC&L GVest Fund.
+The Manager's second sponsored fund, CC&L GVest Fund, is jointly sponsored and managed by the Manager and Connor Clark & Lunn Infrastructure Ltd., an affiliate of Connor Clark & Lunn Financial Group ("CC&L FG"), which is one of Canada's leading asset management firms with approximately \$74 billion in assets under management.
+The following list provides a project overview of the CC&L GVest Fund.

 - The CC&L GVest Fund has liquidated its initial investment, the ASAP II project, realizing a return in excess of 20% after deducting management fees and performance fees. - The CC&L GVest Fund made a second investment in June 2014 into the North Island Hospitals Public Private Partnership Project ("NIH Project").
-The NIH Project is a \$606.2 million healthcare infrastructure project which will see new hospitals built in Campbell River and Comox Valley on Vancouver Island, British Columbia. - The CC&L GVest Fund made a third investment in August 2015 into the Regina Bypass Public Private Partnership Project ("RBP Project").
-The RBP Project is a \$1 billion highway project in and around Regina, Saskatchewan. - The CC&L GVest Fund made a fourth investment in July 2016 into the Southwest Calgary Ring Road Project ("SWCRR Project").
-The SWCRR Project is a \$1.42 billion highway project in and around Calgary, Alberta.
+The NIH Project is a \$606.2 million healthcare infrastructure project which will see new hospitals built in Campbell River and Comox Valley on Vancouver Island, British Columbia.
+Construction of the NIH Project is complete and the hospitals are now in the operations phase. - The CC&L GVest Fund made a third investment in August 2015 into the Regina Bypass Public Private Partnership Project ("RBP Project").
+The RBP Project is a \$1.2 billion highway project in and around Regina, Saskatchewan. - The CC&L GVest Fund made a fourth investment in July 2016 into the Southwest Calgary Ring Road Project ("SWCRR Project").
+The SWCRR Project is a \$1.4 billion highway project in and around Calgary, Alberta.